Coamo, Puerto Rico: Agriculture

 Coamo is an agricultural center where mangoes, corn, guanabanas, tamarindo, quenepas, avocados, oranges and plantains are grown, and where poultry and cattle are raised.

 Industry

 Coamo is a trading center for machinery, aircraft radio components, and clothing.

 Tourism

+To stimulate local tourism, the Puerto Rico Tourism Company launched the Voy Turistiendo ("I'm Touring") campaign, with a passport book and website.
+The Coamo page lists Aguas Termales de Coamo, Iglesia San Blas de Illescas, and Mirador Cerro Picó, as places of interest.

 Landmarks and places of interest

 There are eight places in Coamo listed on the US National Register of Historic Places: